“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Yeah, that might work.
 No way could he have any argument against all that.

 Having determined what points he would raise when he found Saitou, he set off to actually find him.
-This wasn’t likely to be as easy as saying it, since he had no idea where to start his search or even whether or not the man was in town.
+This wasn’t likely to be as easy as saying it, since he had no idea where to start his search or even whether or not Tokyo was the most likely place.
 Saitou could still be working in Kyoto, for all Sano knew, or, really, anywhere else in the country, and where to look first was… Where to look first was the police station, of course.

 In annoyance he kicked hard at a stone, then hopped into a mud puddle.
 Brown water splashed everywhere, including his pants all the way up to the knees.
 Though he’d bathed his person, his clothes hadn’t yet been washed, so what was a little more dirt?
 Perhaps if he provided Chou such an obvious target of mockery, he could avoid the more precisely irritating jibes against other aspects of his character.